-Quocirca, a leading research and analysis organisation specialising in the impact of Information Technology and Communications (ITC) on business, released a market study in October 2011 looking at print security.
-“Closing the print security gap.
-The market landscape for print security ”.
-The report focused in particular on MFP technologies and associated security aspects including a comparison of selected manufacturers.
+Quocirca, a primary research and analysis company specialising in the business impact of Information Technology and Communications (ITC) , released a market study in January 2017 looking at print security.
+“Print security: An imperative in the IoT era – A market perspective on print security ”.
+The report discusses the risks of unsecured printing and recommends best practices for integrating print into an overall information security strategy.
 Konica Minolta was rated as an industry-leading manufacturer in terms of MFP standard security.

-Networked printers and multifunctional peripherals have evolved to the extent that they are now an integral part of the network, basically representing sophisticated document processing hubs.
-These devices are fitted with hard disk drives, often run internal web servers, have the ability to print, copy and scan to network destinations as well as send e-mail attachments and therefore represent the same security risk as any other network device if left unprotected.
+Networked printers and multifunctional peripherals have evolved to the extent that they are smart sophisticated devices which run own software and services, thus making them integral document processing hubs.
+These devices are fitted with hard disk drives, and are capable to print, copy, fax and scan to network destinations,send e-mail attachments as well as monitor usage and collect data why they face the same security risk as any other network device if left unprotected.

 Executive summary and recommendations:

-Although many organisations are partially blind to MFP security vulnerability, device security can be enhanced by implementing various measures.
-This is one of Konica Minolta’s strength!
+Although many organisations are partially blind to MFP security vulnerability, device security can be enhanced by implementing a comprehensive combination of built-in security features with third-party software tools.
+The best defence is a good offence and this is one of Konica Minolta’s strength!